Deployment

 Example cronjob

-To get new comics releases, you should run comics_getreleases regularly.
+To get new comics releases, you should run get_releases regularly.
 In addition, you should run clearsessions to clear expired user sessions.
 One way is to use cron e.g. by placing the following in /etc/cron.d/comics:

 MAILTO=comics@example.com

-1 * * * * comics-user python /srv/comics.example.com/app/comics/manage.py comics_getreleases -v0
+1 * * * * comics-user cd /srv/comics.example.com/app && uv run comics get_releases -v0

-1 3 * * * comics-user python /srv/comics.example.com/app/comics/manage.py clearsessions -v0
+1 3 * * * comics-user cd /srv/comics.example.com/app && uv run comics clearsessions -v0

 By setting MAILTO any exceptions raised by the comic crawlers will be sent by mail to the given mail address.
 1 * * * * specifies that the command should be run 1 minute past every hour.